seufernandez/verified/README.md

 ```

 ## 📖 Observations and Suggestions
+The application was implemented according to the test instructions.
+However, if I were to develop it based on my experience, here are my observations:

 1. **Websockets:** Use WebSockets for real-time messaging instead of polling.
 2. **User Management:** Replace mocked users with UUIDs for dynamic user management.